 Once your cutting is in its new home, continue your usual Dumb Cane care routine.

-How to propagate a Dumb Cane plant through the division of the mother plant
+How to propagate a Dumb Cane plant through division

 You can only use this method if your Dumb Cane has several stems growing in the same pot.
 If your plant is less mature and has only one offshoot, then you must use either the stem cutting or air layering methods.

-When looking for a part of the Dumb Cane to divide it will become very obvious if there are various offshoots/stems.
+When looking for a part of the plant to divide it will become very obvious if there are various offshoots/stems.
 They will be completely separate and leaves will grow out from each of the stems.
 They will also grow completely separately out of the soil.

 Separate the sections